simondenman/SemanticSearchChallengeAVSS18/README.md

 For each row of the csv file, the first entry should be the query number (this corresponds to the ```query_id``` attribute in each ```<Person>``` tag in the XML file that contain the queries).
 After this should follow the list of images in order of best to worst match.
 Participants should use the full image name, including the extension.

 A sample CSV file is shown below.
+In this example we have limited the id's to 10 for simplicity, in your CSV file we expect you to include a total of 196 ranks and 196 id's for the full evaluation.
 ```
 query_id,1,2,3,4,5,6,7,8,9,10
 0,A_0001_01_001.png,A_0001_01_083.png,A_0001_03_126.png,A_0001_05_051.png,A_0002_01_021.png,A_0002_04_011.png,A_0002_08_051.png,A_0003_03_131.png,A_0003_04_026.png,A_0003_08_091.png